jtv/libpqxx/include/pqxx/doc/escaping.md

 by the user himself.

-Now, if the user is actually an attacker who knows (or can guess) the general shape of this SQL statement, imagine getting following password:
+Now, if the user is actually an attacker who knows (or can guess) the general shape of this SQL statement, imagine getting the following password:

 ```text
     x') OR ('x' = 'x